 We’re not in the 90’s anymore.
 Public Folder and PST Data in the Modern IT World

 In the days before the cloud, PST files and public folders fulfilled a necessary requirement in allowing users to share data and collaborate with each other.
-Today, these technologies (first created in the 1990’s) can cause your business many headaches, especially if you’ve chosen to avoid SharePoint or other methods of collaboration platforms.
+Today, organizations who haven’t yet migrated their PST files to Office 365 can find these technologies (first created in the 1990’s) cause your business many headaches, especially if you’ve chosen to avoid SharePoint or other methods of collaboration platforms.

 PST files used to allow users to take their data with them, they could store files on their laptops, or copy them to a CD/DVD or USB stick in order to work from home.
 This posed a security risk, as it could potentially grant data access to unauthorized people (if the USB disk or laptop is stolen or lost) or potentially cause data loss (CD/DVD breakage, hard disk failure, and so on).